point reyes kayak camping

 - A pen

-- Optional: lightweight backpacking pillow, small bottle hand sanitizer, earplugs, lightweight sandals for hanging out at our campsite, camera, bandana to keep sun off your neck
+- Optional: lightweight backpacking pillow, earplugs, camera, bandana or Buff to keep sun off your neck

-Items in bold will be provided at no additional cost for any woman who needs them.
+Items in bold provided at no additional cost for any women who does not have her own.

 + OUT OF TOWNER?